Faculty of Law

-The CJCCL has published a range of prominent scholars and jurists on Health Law and Human Rights (2015); the Law of Equity (2016); Problems of Interpretation in International Law (2017); Privacy, Identity, and Control of Data (2018); Beyond Humanity: New Frontiers in Animal Law (2019); and Issues in Charity and Non-Profit Law (2020); and Democratic Decay: Challenges for Constitutionalism and the Rule of Law (2021).
+The CJCCL has published a range of prominent scholars and jurists on Health Law and Human Rights (2015); the Law of Equity (2016); Problems of Interpretation in International Law (2017); Privacy, Identity, and Control of Data (2018); Beyond Humanity: New Frontiers in Animal Law (2019); Issues in Charity and Non-Profit Law (2020); and Democratic Decay: Challenges for Constitutionalism and the Rule of Law (2021).

 TRU Law is proud to endorse the Access to Justice Triple Aim